ionic-team/ionic-docs/src/content/theming/advanced.md

 The Color Map is a collection of abstract colors used throughout components.
 Colors in this collection are also given a CSS class to make them easy to apply to components.

-For example, to apply the primary color to a component, one can simply set the component color property to primary.
+For example, to apply the primary color to a component, one can set the component color property to primary.

 ```html
 <ion-button color="primary">Primary</ion-button>